In all my years of teaching grammar and conventions, the simplest rules seem to be the hardest for many students to remember.

 Let’s review the rules of capitalization to help you remember how they should be applied so your writing is clear, concise, and understandable.

 You were most likely first introduced to the rules of capitalization in early elementary school.
 Capitalization serves an important role in writing to indicate important words and signal new thoughts.

-For capitalization in English, there are three main rules on which everyone can agree:
+For capitalization in English, there are three common rules on which everyone can agree:

 - Capitalize the first letter in every sentence.

 But, there are many rules governing the use of capitalization, and we are going to review the most widely accepted rules below.